S-Lehmann/uppyyl-observation-matcher-experiments/README.md

 #### Virtual Environment

-If you want to install the project in a dedicated virtual environment, first install virtualenv:
+If you want to install the project in a dedicated virtual environment, first install virtualenv (`sudo` may be required):
 ```
 python3.8 -m pip install virtualenv
 ```